gaiusjaugustus/intro-r-20170825/README.md

 # Start Your Exciting R Adventure Here!

-Please do the following to prepare for the R portion of the workshop.
+Every adventure starts with getting the supplies you need.
+To prepare for the R portion of the workshop, you'll need to get the data we'll be using and some fancy addons to R!

 ## 1. Clone the repo one of 2 ways